01183 218197

 The FCA & forerunner FSA have been concerned for some time about the amount of debt held under interest only mortgages and the banks lack of knowledge about how their customers intended to repay the mortgage at the end of the term.
 As such, they commissioned some research into the subject and have just published the results.

-There are 2.6 million interest only mortgages due for repayment over the next 30 years and though 90% have a strategy to repay the mortgage, that leaves some 260,000 people without a strategy.
+There are millions of interest only mortgages due for repayment over the next 30 years and though the majority have a strategy to repay the mortgage, that still leaves thousands people without a plan.

-Of those with strategies to repay, around 37% estimate they will have a shortfall – however from its research, the FCA believes the true figure to be 48% and of those, half of these shortfalls are likely to be over £50,000.
+Of those with strategies to repay, it is thought about a third may have a shortfall – however from its research, the FCA believes the true figure could be nearer a half and of those, half of these shortfalls may be over £50,000.

 Martin Wheatley, chief executive of the FCA said: